 It is important to understand that although Form 5 School examinations and external qualifications are useful signposts of student ability and achievement, they cannot be used by students to gain entry to tertiary education and are seldom used by Auckland Grammar School students to gain employment.

 Rather, Form 5 is an important foundation year for senior academic study and examination results are used primarily as a formal measure of student performance and development and are used to determine a student’s ability to progress to study at Form 6 level.
 External qualifications, which can be used as 'tickets' to tertiary education and employment, are gained at Forms 6 and 7.

-You should carefully consider the following points before selecting your subjects for 2020:
+You should carefully consider the following points before selecting your subjects

 - You must study six subjects (although students selecting Triple Science are effectively studying seven subjects).